 Can I Get A Mortgage On A House I Already Own?

-But perhaps you need to fund other projects like home improvements, college for your kids, or a new car.
-That may lead you to ask whether or not you can get a mortgage on a house you already own.
+However, you might need to fund significant projects like home improvements, college tuition, or a new vehicle.
+This naturally raises the question: can you secure a mortgage on a house you already own outright?

 Is It Possible to Get a Mortgage on A Home I Own?